Cray-HPE/docs-csm/operations/network/management_network/aruba/loopback.md

 ## Expected results

-1. Administrators can create a loopback interface
+* Administrators can create a loopback interface.
-1. Administrators can give a loopback interface an IP address
+* Administrators can give a loopback interface an IP address.
-1. Administrators can validate the configuration using the `show` commands.
+* Administrators can validate the configuration using the `show` commands.

 [Back to Index](../README.md)